 • Supply files that are too low in resolution.

 • Submit graphics that are disproportionately large for the content: i.e., It is recommended that each individual figure file does not exceed 50MB and that the combined size of all the files for submission does not exceed 700MB.
 Upload of large files may result in problems such as time out during upload or PDF build failure.

 Please make sure that artwork files are in an acceptable format (TIFF, EPS or MS Office files) and with the correct resolution.
 If, together with your accepted article, you submit usable color figures then Elsevier will ensure, at no additional charge, that these figures will appear in color on the Web (e.g., ScienceDirect and other sites) regardless of whether or not these illustrations are reproduced in color in the printed version.
 For color reproduction in print, you will receive information regarding the costs from Elsevier after receipt of your accepted article.
 No charge for color reproduction in print will be made for the papers whose first author and/or corresponding author are the member (exclusive of the sustaining member) of the Mycological Society of Japan.
 Please indicate your preference for color: in print or on the Web only.
 For further information on the preparation of electronic artwork, please see http://www.elsevier.com/artworkinstructions.

-Number figures consecutively in accordance with appearance in the text.
-For a composite figure composed of multiple sections, each section should be labeled A, B, C and so on.
+Number figures consecutively in the order they appear in the text.
+For a composite figure composed of multiple sections, each section should be labeled A, B, C and so on (use uppercase letters).

 • When preparing your figures, size figures to fit in the column width.